Middlesex Filter Beds Weir: History

 Excess water from the Navigation passes over the weir into the former natural channel of the River Lee that passes in a large loop to the east of the modern water course, as the Old River Lea.
 The natural water course travels 2 mi and rejoins the Navigation below Old Ford Lock.
+The weir is screened off from the main channel by a heavy fence, starting at Lea Bridge and ending with a short section comprising floating buoys, anchored between the end of the fence and the land to the south of the weir.
+There are four sluices in the main part of the weir, an octagonal turbine house or sluice house at its north end, and an eel pass at its south end.